Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Problem Setup and Governing Equations

-In this paper, we limit the scope of our analysis to how the eddy viscosity kernel varies along the wall-normal direction because this dependence is the most non-trivial and physically interesting one.
-In other words, we assume the form: $D_{jilk} (\vb{x}, \vb{y}) = D_{jilk} (x_2, y_2)$, and the other dimensions are integrated out.
-However, MFM analysis is in principle generalizable to more comprehensive analysis and can capture the full behavior of $D_{jilk} (\vb{x}, \vb{y})$.
+A DNS solution to the channel flow does not provide enough information to fully quantify the nonlocal eddy viscosity kernel, $D_{ijkl}(\vb{x}, \vb{y})$.
+A full characterization of $D$ requires quantification of Reynolds stresses in response to all possible independent flow gradients scenarios.
+Following \citet{Mani2021}, we next describe the procedure of obtaining $D$.
+In this paper, however, we limit the scope of our analysis to the one-dimensional RANS context, in which the wall-normal coordinate is the only independent variable since the flow is statistically homogeneous in all other space-time coordinates.
+In other words, we assume the form: $D_{ijkl} = D_{ijkl} (x_2, y_2)$, and the other dimensions are integrated out in Equation~\ref{eq:generalform}.
+However, the employed macroscopic forcing methodology is in principle generalizable to multi-dimensional cases, and with higher computational expense can capture the full behavior of $D_{ijkl} (\vb{x}, \vb{y})$.